Posterior convergence rates for estimating large precision matrices using graphical models: Main results

-In particular, $\widehat{\bOmega}^{\mathrm{M}}$ is consistent in the $L_\iy$-operator norm if $k\to \iy$ such that $k^5 n^{-1}\log p\to 0$. \end{proposition}
+In particular, $\widehat{\bOmega}^{\mathrm{M}}$ is consistent in the $L_\iy$-operator norm if $k\to\iy$ such that $k^5 n^{-1}\log p \to0$. \end{proposition}

-The proof will use the explicit form of the graphical MLE and proceed by bounding the mean squared error in the $L_\iy$-operator norm.
+The proof will use the explicit form of the graphical MLE and proceed by bounding the mean squared error of each component and using relations between matrix norms.
 However, as the graphical MLE involves $(k+1)(p-k/2)$ many terms, a naive approach will lead to a factor $p$ in the estimate, which will not be able to establish a convergence rate in the truly high dimensional situations $p\gg n$.
-We overcome this obstacle by looking more carefully at the structure of the graphical MLE, and note that for any row $i$, the number of terms in \eqnref{graphical mle} which have non-zero $i$th row is only at most $(2k+1)\ll p$.
+We overcome this obstacle by looking more carefully at the structure of the graphical MLE, and note that for any $i$, the number of terms in \eqnref {graphical mle} which have non-zero $i$th row is only at most $(2k+1)\ll p$.
 This along with the description of $L_\iy$-operator norm in terms of row sums give rise to a much smaller factor than $p$.

 Now we treat the Bayes estimators.
 Consider the $G$-Wishart prior $W_G(\de, \bm{I}_p)$ for $\bOmega$, where the graph $G$ has banding of order $k$ and $\de$ is a positive integer.
-The following result bounds the difference between $\widehat{\bOmega}^{\mathrm{M}}$ and the estimators $\widehat{\bOmega}_{L_1}^{\mathrm{B}}$ and $\widehat{\bOmega}_{L_2}^{\mathrm{B}}$.
+The following result bounds the difference between $\widehat{\bOmega }^{\mathrm{M}}$ and the estimators $\widehat{\bOmega}_{L_1}^{\mathrm {B}}$ and $\widehat{\bOmega}_{L_2}^{\mathrm{B}}$.

-\begin{lemma} Assume the conditions of Proposition \ref{theorem:mleconvergence} and suppose that $\bOmega$ is given the $G$-Wishart prior $W_G(\de, \bm{I}_p)$, where the graph $G$ has banding of order $k$.
-Then $\|\widehat{\bOmega}_{L_1}^{\mathrm{B}} - \widehat{\bOmega}^{\mathrm{M}}\|_{(\infty,\infty)} = O_P(k^{2}/n)$, $\|\widehat{\bOmega}_{L_2}^{\mathrm{B}} - \widehat{\bOmega}^{\mathrm{M}}\|_{(\infty,\infty)} = O_P(k^{5/2}/n)$. \end{lemma}
+\begin{lemma} Assume the conditions of Proposition \ref{theorem:mleconvergence} and suppose that $\bOmega$ is given the $G$-Wishart prior $W_G(\de, \bm {I}_p)$, where the graph $G$ has banding of order $k$.
+Then $\|\widehat{\bOmega}_{L_1}^{\mathrm{B}} - \widehat{\bOmega }^{\mathrm {M}}\|_{(\infty,\infty)} = O_P(k^{2}/n)$, $\|\widehat{\bOmega}_{L_2}^{\mathrm{B}} - \widehat{\bOmega }^{\mathrm {M}}\|_{(\infty,\infty)} = O_P(k^{5/2}/n)$. \end{lemma}

 The proof of the above lemma is given in the Section \ref{sec:proofs}.
 Proposition \ref{theorem:mleconvergence} and Lemma \ref{lemma:Bayesmle} together lead to the following result for the convergence rate of the Bayes estimators under the $G$ in the $L_{\infty}$-operator norm.